 If you never saved your original application, and it’s been more than 30 days since you submitted it, you’ll need to start over again.
 Go back on the CEAC website and fill in a new DS-160.
 Print the confirmation page for this new application.

 It’s not a good idea to show up for your interview expecting the visa officer to make a correction to the DS-160 at that time.
-Usually the visa officer will end the interview and make you submit a new DS-160.
-Most of the time this will require you to reschedule the interview for another day.
+Usually, the visa officer will end the interview and make you submit a new DS-160.
+Most of the time this will require rescheduling the interview for another day.

 However, even if you do not discover the mistake until right before or even during the interview, you should inform the officer right away.
 Do not keep silent about a mistake on the DS-160 in the hopes that the consular officer will not notice.
 Even if the officer requires you to reschedule your interview, that’s much better than risking an allegation of fraud down the road.

 If the mistake you made on your DS-160 is small, you might be able to correct it during an interview.
 It has to be a mistake about something not very important, however.
 Your mistake about your birthday is not a small mistake, because it affects what will be printed on your visa.